jessegmeyerlab/PeCorA/README.md

 install_github("jessegmeyerlab/PeCorA")
 ```

-Or you can install`PeCorA` from CRAN by typing in R: install.packages("PeCorA")
+Or you can install`PeCorA` from CRAN by typing in R: `install.packages("PeCorA")`

-Once installed, load the package by writing in the console
+Once installed, load the package by writing in the console:

 ```{r}
 library(PeCorA)
 ```
 To reproduce preprint results, use peptide quantities `data("PeCorA_noZ")` and
-See [Vignette](https://github.com/demar01/PeCorA-1/blob/master/vignettes/PeCorA_vignette.pdf) for complete workflow.
+see [Vignette](https://github.com/demar01/PeCorA-1/blob/master/vignettes/PeCorA_vignette.pdf) for complete workflow.

 ### Available datasets